freevector/freevector.github.io/about.md

 ### Biography

 I received my Mphi. degree in Engineering Thermophysics in June 2015 from Shanghai Jiao Tong University.
+You could find my CV by click it.
 ### Research Interest

 Currently I am focusing on centrifgual chiller design, CFD skills, like ansys, openfoam etc.